diesdasdigital/csslint/README.md

 }
 ```

+## Flags

+`--all`
+doesn’t stop on the first invalid file and shows a summary of how many errors it found

+`--verbose`
+also logs all valid files it has checked

 ## Ignoring errors

-In your projects root folder, create a file named `.csslintignore`.
+In your projects root folder, create `.csslintignore` file, which includes new line separate file paths which should be ignored.
-The files in there will be ignored.

-Alternatively you can ignore a single line by writing the following comment in the previous line:
+Alternatively you can ignore a single line inside of a file by writing the following comment in the previous line:

 ```
 /* csslint-disable-next-line */